 I was reading this book to myself, but then my 13-year-old son started reading over my shoulder when I told him it was about Viking adventures and falcons.
 The next thing I knew, he was holding the book, and I was reading over his shoulder!

 Jon’s life is a good one.
 After all, his charge is to train hunting falcons for Eric the Red in Greenland.
-The the arrival of a pair of merchant ships changes the course of his life.
-He soon finds himself on an expedition to Vineland, a mysterious new land found in the wet, with his friends and one of the king’s own falcons.
+The arrival of a pair of merchant ships changes the course of his life.
+He soon finds himself on an expedition to Vineland, a mysterious new land found in the west, with his friends and one of the king’s own falcons.